StarDolphin5/proto_lisian_grammar/README.md

 which for this case is just images.

 ## Background
-I had originally began the text with the intention of publishing it on Fiat Lingua, but I lost steam due to personal reasons (the language itself is not abandoned).
+I had originally begun the text with the intention of publishing it on [Fiat Lingua](https://fiatlingua.org/), but I lost steam due to personal reasons (the language itself is not abandoned).
 So, I decided I might as well open source it and share it with you guys, in case anyone finds it useful!